RadioActiveX1/processSync/README.md

 ## Code Explanation
-mutex mtx;: A mutex object for synchronization. void printNumber(int num): Function to print a message with the thread number. int main(): Main function where threads are created and joined.
+mutex mtx;: A mutex object for synchronization.

+void printNumber(int num): Function to print a message with the thread number.

+int main(): Main function where threads are created and joined

 The code demonstrates how to use mutexes for protecting critical sections to ensure proper synchronization among threads.

 ## Additional Notes